-Fall.
+Spring.
 2 credits.
-Prerequisites: physiology, biochemistry, and nutrition, or permission of instructors.
+Prerequisites: physiology, biochemistry, and nutrition, or permission of instructor.
 Letter grade only.
-Offered evennumbered years.
-Not offered 1992-93.
+Offered alternate years.
+Not offered 1994-95.

-Hours to be arranged.
+W F 12:20.
 R. E. Austic.
-A course in amino acid and protein nutrition with emphasis on the dynamic aspects of protein digestion and amino acid absorption, protein and amino acid metabolism, nutrient interrelationships, assessment of protein quality, and amino acid availability and amino acid requirements in humans.]
+A course in amino acid and protein nutrition, with emphasis on the dynamic aspects of protein digestion, amino acid transport, and amino acid and nitrogen metabolism.
+Topics also will include nutritional interrelationships of amino acids, amino acid availability and requirements, and the roles of amino acids in selected physiological processes.]